 The issue

-OpenSSH (or tools that depend on it) might display a warning message about the "store now, decrypt later" attack.
+OpenSSH (or any tool that depends on it) might display a warning about the "store now, decrypt later" attack.

 ** WARNING: connection is not using a post-quantum key exchange algorithm.